 Stations were stratified according to water quality characteristics (i.e. physical, chemical, and biological variables) using a statistical approach.
-Multivariate statistical techniques have been shown to be useful in reducing a large data sets into a smaller set of independent, synthetic variables that capture much of the original variance.
-The method we chose was a type of objective classification analysis (OCA) which uses principal component analysis (PCA) followed by k-means clustering algorithm to classify sites as to their overall water quality.
-This approach has been very useful in understanding the factors influencing nutrient biogeochemistry in Florida Bay (Boyer et al., 1997), Biscayne Bay, and the Ten Thousand Islands (Boyer 2006).
+Multivariate statistical techniques have been shown to be useful in reducing large data sets into a smaller set of independent, synthetic variables that capture much of the original variance.
+The method we chose was a type of objective classification analysis (OCA) which uses principal component analysis (PCA) followed by hierarchical clustering algorithm to classify sites as to their overall water quality.
+This approach has been very useful in understanding the factors influencing nutrient biogeochemistry in Florida Bay (Boyer et al. 1997), Biscayne Bay (Briceno and Boyer 2010), and the Ten Thousand Islands (Boyer 2006).
 We have found that water quality at a specific site is the result of the interaction of a variety of driving forces including oceanic and freshwater inputs/outputs, sinks, and internal cycling.

 Briefly, data were first standardized as Z-scores prior to analysis to reduce artifacts of differences in magnitude among variables.
-PCA was used to extract statistically significant composite variables (principal components) from the original data (Overland and Preisendorfer 1982).
+PCA was used to extract statistically significant composite variables (principal components) from the original data (Overland and Preisendorfer

+1982).
 The PCA solution was rotated (using VARIMAX) in order to facilitate the interpretation of the principal components and the factor scores were saved for each data record.
-Both the mean and SD of the factor scores for each station over the entire period of record were then used as independent variables in a cluster analysis (k-means algorithm) in order to aggregate stations into groups of similar water quality.
-The purpose of this analysis was to collapse the 154 stations into a few groups which could then be analyzed in more detail.
+Both the mean and SD of the factor scores for each station over the entire period of record were then used as independent variables in a hierarchical cluster analysis algorithm with Ward distance calculations in order to aggregate stations into groups of similar water quality.
+The purpose of this analysis was to collapse the 155 stations into a few groups which could then be analyzed in more detail.

-2.4.Box and Whisker Plots
+2.4.
+Box and Whisker Plots

 Typically, water quality data are skewed to the left (low concentrations and below detects) resulting in non-normal distributions.
 Therefore it is more appropriate to use the median as the measure of central tendency because the mean is inflated by high outliers (Christian et al. 1991).
 Data distributions of water quality variables are reported as box-and-whiskers plots.
 The box-and-whisker plot is a powerful statistic as it shows the median, range, the data distribution as well as serving as a graphical, nonparametric ANOVA.
-The center horizontal line of the box is the median of the data, the top and bottom of the box are the 25th and 75th percentiles (quartiles), and the ends of the whiskers are the 5th and 95th percentiles.
+The center horizontal line of the box is the median of the data, the top and bottom of the box are the 25^{th} and 75^{th} percentiles (quartiles), and the ends of the whiskers are the 5^{th} and 95^{th} percentiles.
 The notch in the box is the 95% confidence interval of the median.
 When notches between boxes do not overlap, the medians are considered significantly different.
-Outliers (<5th and >95th percentiles) were excluded from the graphs to reduce visual compression.
+Outliers ($<5^{th}$ and $>95^{th}$ percentiles) were excluded from the graphs to reduce visual compression.
 Differences in variables were also tested between groups using the Wilcoxon Ranked Sign test (comparable to a t-test) and among groups by the Kruskall-Wallace test (ANOVA) with significance set at P<0.05.

-2.5.
-Contour Maps
+2.5.Contour Maps